Story in Video Games part 4 - Harbingers of Brilliance

 And the content is great!
 The fighting is fun, the adventures are interesting, and the characters are mostly entertaining.
 It still has some of the same plot holes you get in every time-travel story.
 Yet, it's a game that was extremely expansive and ambitious with the story it was trying to tell.
 It has different endings based on the characters you have in your party and what time period you choose to face the final boss.
 There are numerous optional quests you could complete that actually affect characters related to your party members.
 Some of your party members may even die by the end, something not many games were willing to do back in the 16-bit era.

 Did I mention the gameplay is good?
-Well, it would have to be for a game to garner as much praise and Chrono Trigger does.
-Obviously, this article is about story so I won't say too much, but there have been few battle systems in Japanese RPGs that I wouldn't mind appearing in multiple games.
+Well, it would have to be for a game to garner as much praise as Chrono Trigger does.
+Obviously, this article is about story so I won't say too much, but there have been a few battle systems in Japanese RPGs that I wouldn't mind appearing in multiple games.
 CT has one of those systems.
-Unlike all the people ready for a Final Fantasy VII remake who think that game's battle system holds up, I'd much rather stick with Chrono Trigger's system because the gameplay is still very satisfying and the story doesn't depend on characters being cooler than cool.
-I'm not alone in this thought because even modern developers are making games that are practically carbon-copies to CT's gameplay mechanics with recent releases like I Am Setsuna.
+Unlike all the people ready for a Final Fantasy VII remake who think that the game's battle system holds up, I'd much rather stick with Chrono Trigger's system because the gameplay is still very satisfying and the story doesn't depend on characters being cooler than cool.
+I'm not alone in this thought because even modern developers are making games that are practically carbon copies of CT's gameplay mechanics with recent releases like I Am Setsuna.

 More so than Deus Ex, Chrono Trigger is helped by the limitations of the technology.
 These limitations make the ambition of the game designers more apparent and the story more charming for its complexity within its simplicity.
 CT brought numerous twists and turns to storytelling in video games that hadn't been seen before.
 It's also recognized for gameplay is still enjoyable to this day.
 Even as someone who didn't play it until only 6 years ago, I can appreciate and acknowledge Chrono Trigger as a masterpiece that I would gladly play again.